-Specialized Training Description Super Intensive Supervision Program/ Electronic Monitoring (SISP/EM) The SISP/EM training is 40 hours and provides an overview of current policy and operating procedures.
+Specialized Training Description Super Intensive Supervision Program/ Electronic Monitoring (SISP/EM) The SISP/EM training is 40 hours, and provides an overview of current policy and operating procedures.
 The SISP/EM training provides parole officers with information on the latest technology in radio frequency monitoring to include active and passive Global Positioning System (GPS).
 Sex Offender (SO) Program The SO training is 36 hours and provides an overview of current policy and operating procedures.
-In addition, the SO training provides parole officers with information on sex offender registration laws, treatment requirements, child safety zones, the science and use of polygraph testing, sex offender treatments, offense cycles, relapse prevention, and evaluation reports.
-The curriculum contains strategies for supervising offenders on the SO caseload and includes a mock home visit exercise.
+In addition, the SO training provides parole officers with information on sex offender registration laws, treatment requirements, child safety zones, use of polygraph testing, sex offender treatments, offense cycles, relapse prevention, and evaluation reports.
+The curriculum contains strategies for supervising offenders on the SO caseload.
 Special Needs Offender Program (SNOP) The SNOP training is 32 hours and provides an overview of current policy and operating procedures.
 In addition, the SNOP training provides parole officers with information on mental health treatment requirements, community referrals, and techniques for collaborating with mental health professionals.
 The curriculum contains strategies for supervising offenders on the SNOP caseload and includes a presentation by the Texas Correctional Office on Offenders with Medical or Mental Impairments (TCOOMMI) regarding signs and symptoms of mental illness, which includes priority diagnoses, psychotropic medications, and TCOOMMI continuity of care procedures.
 Therapeutic Community (TC) Program The TC training is 32 hours and provides an overview of the TC history, current policies, and operating procedures.
 In addition, the TC training provides parole officers with information on substance abuse, drug testing and monitoring procedures, treatment team meetings, TC phases and transitions, and the Substance Abuse Counseling Program.
 The curriculum contains strategies for supervising offenders on the TC caseload and includes an overview of the Authorization Management System (AMS) used for contract vendor referrals and payment.
-District Reentry Center (DRC) The DRC training is 32 hours and provides an overview of current policies and operating procedures.
+District Reentry Center (DRC) The DRC training is 32 and provides an overview of current policies and operating procedures.
 In addition, the DRC training provides parole officers with information on Community Opportunity Programs in Education (Project COPE), Community Service programs, and Victim Impact Panels.
 The curriculum contains strategies for supervising offenders on the DRC caseload and includes information on core programming such as Turning Point, Anger Management, and Pre-Employment.
-The TDCJ-CID Security Threat Group (STG) Department provides a presentation on STG's, street gangs, and cliques who are a criminal threat to TDCJ personnel, offenders in prison, and the public.

-The Parole Division continues to explore the feasibility of utilizing online learning technology to include collaboration with the Training and Leader Development Division (TLDD) in order to enhance the POTA, Specialized Training, and Parole Officer in-service training.
+Since 2020, the Parole Division modified the above trainings from in-person classroom learning to virtual learning opportunities due to the COVID-19 pandemic.
+The Parole Division continues to explore the feasibility of utilizing additional online learning technology to include collaboration with the Training and Leader Development Division (TLDD) in order to enhance the POTA, Specialized Training, Leadership Training, and Parole Officer in-service training.
 POTA uses the interactive Ethics training located on the TDCJ website and internet based polling software to develop cognitive applications.
 The use of such technology is cost effective and decreases the amount of time that officers and/or trainers are required to travel from their designated headquarters.